kesternucum/ECE-Capstone-Team3/Documentation/Signoffs/Sign.md

 - Keiurot LED strips chosen for:
 > - Already waterproof (IP67 rated)
 > - LED strips rated for 1000 Lumens each (18 LEDs total per strip so 55.5 Lumens per LED) , a max viewing apex angle of 160 degrees (average max for LED strips) equates to roughly 10,680 millicandela. which meets the constraint of at least 10,000 millicandela total for daylight visibility.
-> - 3M adhesive weather-resistant backing to attach directly to the lens covers.
+> - 3M adhesive weather-resistant backing to attach directly to the sign.
 > - Cuttable to size of 6 inches per strip to meet the size constraint of creating a viewable display from the road (7 inch x 13 inch seven-segment displays)
 The specs/features above show that the product meets the required constraints.

-- Muzata Milky White LED Cover Lens was chosen for:
+- Gaffer Power Transparent tape chosen for:
-> - A lens to cover the Keiurot LED strips to meet the constraint of visibility due to the necessity of not staring directly at the LEDs.
+> - A lensing to cover the Keiurot LED strips to meet the constraint of visibility due to the necessity of not staring directly at the LEDs.
-> - This lens cover also meets all size constraints of the Keiurot LED strips.
+> - This tape can meet all size constraints of the Keiurot LED strips due to it being cuttable to the preferred size and can also be layered in necessary while maintaining a clean finish.
-> - This lens cover also comes with mounting hardware and end caps for a clean finish and to attach to the sign.
+> - The tape is weather resistant for long-term durability.
+>-  The tape is also patterned which allows for the light to be dispersed along the tape lens.
-> - Note: This cover allows the LED strips to directly be viewed by shining onto a translucent surface, and will completely house each LED strip.
+> - Note: This cover allows the LED strips to directly be viewed by shining onto a translucent surface.

 b.
 Microcontroller